lfishRhungry/zbanner/README.md

 However, with IPv6 scanning, you'll tend to focus on a single target subnet with billions of addresses.
 Thus, your default behavior will overwhelm the target network.
-Networks often crash under the load that masscan can generate.
+Networks often crash under the load that xtate can generate.

 In addition, Xtate support LAN mode to do NDP or ARP scan.
 Set a proper scan rate when operate on your own network.